victorwss/pipatest/README.md

 # Highscores game server

+Welcome to the highscores game server.
+This is a HTTP-based mini game back-end developed in Java which registers score points for different users, with the capability to return the current user position and high score list.

+## Building and running the application

+### Requirements

 In order to build and run the solution, you will need to have:

 - Java ≥ 8 properly installed.

-- Gradle ≥ 6.
+- Gradle ≥ 6 properly installed.

-## Building and running the application

 ### How to build it